PreistlyPython/yt_func/README.md

 topics = [dogs, rare dogs, hunting dogs]

 #get the top videos for each topic (10 videos by default)

 for topic in topics:
   yt.get_top_videos(topic)

 #save data to file

 yt.save_video_data_to_csv("dogs.csv")

-AFter it is saved if you want to harvest data over time you can this function
+After it is saved if you want to harvest data over time you can this function

 yt.update_and_save("dogs_2.0.csv", "dogs.csv")